COVID alert levels

-All hunters should also keep track of where they have been, including where and who they have been hunting with, to assist with rapid contact tracing if that is required.
+All hunters should keep track of where they have been, including where and who they have been hunting with, to assist with rapid contact tracing if that is required.
 We recommend downloading and using the Ministry of Health’s COVID Tracer App.

 The Mountain Safety Council has set up a new website with guidance on what you can and can’t do during the COVID-19 pandemic.
 The information is updated to reflect the current Alert Level status.
 The complete rules and guidance for all activities are available on the Government’s COVID-19 website.